 The deadline for submitting an application for fall transfer admission is July 10.
 We understand that grades and class ranks may not be available at that time, but we encourage you to submit them as soon after the deadline as you can.
 Once we have received all your materials, we will render a decision as quickly as possible.
 We encourage transfer applicants to apply early so that they can participate in the summer write-on competition for law review and journal participation.

 How to Apply

 Applicants seeking transfer admission must provide the following through LSAC:

-3. Two letters of recommendation, one from a law professor at your current law school and one from any recommender.
+- One letter of recommendation from a law professor at your current law school.

 Applicants seeking transfer admission must provide the following directly to the law school:

-You may request that recommendations, certifications, and transcripts be sent directly to George Mason Law, or they may be sent to you with the sender’s signature across the sealed envelope flap.
+You may request that recommendations, certifications, and transcripts be sent directly to Antonin Scalia Law School, George Mason University, or they may be sent to you with the sender’s signature across the sealed envelope flap.
 You may then send the unopened materials to us.

 3301 Fairfax Drive, MS 1G3

 Transfer Applicant Interviews

 The transfer admissions committee may decide that additional information would be helpful in making a final decision and invite the transfer applicant to visit campus for an interview or to participate in a video-conference interview.
 These interviews are offered by invitation and at the sole discretion of the transfer admissions committee.